napari/napari.github.io/fundamentals/installation.md

 [Qt](https://www.qt.io) is a C++ library that provides unified graphical user interface (GUI) elements and interactivity across platforms and operating systems.
 Several libraries exist for accessing these elements from Python, which we call in the context of napari a *backend*.

 The default napari backend is [PySide2](https://wiki.qt.io/Qt_for_Python), and this is what you get if you type `pip install napari` or `conda install -c conda-forge napari` and you do not have [pyqt5](https://pypi.org/project/PyQt5/) installed.
-If you wish to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) as the backend instead, you can install napari with this single command:
+If you wish to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) as the backend instead, you can install napari like this:
 ```
+pip install pyqt5
-pip install pyqt5 napari
+pip install napari
 ```

 **Note**: the order of the packages in the above line is important, because [pyqt5](https://pypi.org/project/PyQt5/) must be installed *before* napari.